 One thing spring brings to the Mid-Atlantic is wind.
 Some times things can get a bit crazy.
-When the wind is in the twenty or so mile per hour range, feeders sway a lot.
+When the wind is blowing in the twenty or so mile per hour range, feeders sway a lot.
 When wind gusts over thirty miles per hour, bird feeder baffles start kiting around and the feeders move with them.
-Birds can deal with a certain amount of movement (they are used to moving tree branches after all), but there is a point when a feeders are yanked around violently enough that a bird (or even a person) could get hurt.
+Birds can deal with a certain amount of feeder movement (they are used to moving tree branches after all), but there is a point when a feeders are blowing around violently enough that a bird (or even a person) could get hurt.

-I have a strategy I use whenever winds pick up that works quite well in my yard.
+I have a strategy I use to keep feeders from blowing whenever winds pick up that works quite well in my yard.
 I described it in this post: Bird Feeder Baffles in the Wind.
 But I am now also using a very small feeder for mealworms.
 For this particular feeder, I needed to use a different strategy.Continue reading Light Feeder Blowing on a Windy Day

-When a squirrel decides your bird feeder is full of food put out just for him, what can you do?
-You might think you have to accept that when you feed birds that squirrels be eating at your feeders.
-But after many years feeding birds, I have found that you don’t have to give into them.
-To keep squirrels out of feeders, you need to observe how they are getting into the feeder(s), think creatively and be willing to try a variety solutions.
+Keep Squirrels Out of Feeders: I have two dozen bird feeders in my yard.
+Squirrels do not get into ANY of them!
+You might think you have to accept squirrels eating at your feeders.
+But after many years feeding birds, I have found that you don’t have to give into squirrels.
 You CAN keep squirrels out of bird feeders.

 Estimated reading time: 12 minutesContinue reading Keep Squirrels Out of Feeders